U.S. flag

 The Death in Custody Reporting Act (DCRA; Public Law 113-242) requires states that receive funding under the Edward Byrne Memorial Justice Assistance Grant (JAG) Program to report to the Attorney General information regarding "the death of any person who is detained, under arrest, or is in the process of being arrested, is en route to be incarcerated, or is incarcerated at a municipal or county jail, State prison, State-run boot camp prison, boot camp prison that is contracted out by the State, or any State or local contract facility, or other local or State correctional facility (including any juvenile facility)."

 In fiscal year 2020, the Bureau of Justice Assistance (BJA) began collecting death in custody data from JAG Program State Administering Agencies (SAAs) through the BJA Performance Measurement Tool (PMT).
-These death-in-custody data were previously captured by the Bureau of Justice Statistics (BJS) Morality in Correctional Institutions (MCI) data collection.
+These death-in-custody data were previously captured by the Bureau of Justice Statistics (BJS) Mortality in Correctional Institutions (MCI) data collection.
 SAAs are responsible for compiling data on a quarterly basis from state and local entities including law enforcement agencies, local jails, correctional institutions, medical examiners, and other state agencies and submitting the data to BJA.

 Federal law enforcement and correctional agencies continue to report deaths that occur in their custody to BJS on an annual basis.